eecs280staff/tutorials/docs/debugging_guide.md

 - Comment out your debug outputs once you're done (rather than deleting them).
 You might use them again later!
 </div>

-**Example, Euchre Project**
-I'm getting the wrong output in my project 3 Euchre program on a public test.
+Let's say I'm getting the wrong output in my Euchre program, evidenced by the diff check below.

-Let's look at my output vs. the sample correct output in the VS Code diff checker.
 The players are playing the right cards, but the wrong person takes the trick.

 <img src="images/debug_print_0.png" width="800px" />